Greenbaum-Lab/SNPnmi/readme.md

 ## Structure

-### cluster
+### runner.py
-A module which holds wrappers used to execute the various steps on the cluster
+This script can be used to run a specific step on a specific data set

 ### steps
 A module which holds scripts used for every processing step